-Employee engagement strategy is like any other major business scheme: you have to make a plan and adjust it in accordance with what happens after you start to implement it.
+An employee engagement strategy is like any other major business strategy: you have to make a plan and adjust it in accordance with what happens after you start to implement it.

 This is why building your employee engagement strategy around an engagement survey makes so much sense.
-Surveys are a great tool to evaluate and litmus test specific aspects of your engagement strategy.
-They help you take the guesswork out of engagement so you can get straight to improvements.
+Surveys are a great tool to evaluate specific aspects of your engagement strategy; they take the guesswork out of engagement so you can get straight to improvements.

 How engagement surveys tailor engagement strategy